A Local's Guide To The Best Ice Cream Spots In Winnipeg

 The little shack by the bridge may just be Winnipeg’s most iconic ice cream spot – and for good reason.
 Since 1957, BDI has built its reputation on simple but delicious soft serve, perfectly creamy shakes and signature frozen treats like the Goog Special (an upside down blueberry shake with a hot fudge sundae and bananas topped with whipped cream), the Saltzberg (a Nutella-filled waffle cone with vanilla ice cream, topped with chocolate dip, caramel drizzle, whipped cream and a hint of sea salt) and more.
 The lines may be long, but they’re oh-so worth it.
 Also, be sure to keep your eyes peeled for BDI’s Goog-To-Go food truck.

 Brought to you by the frozen treat game changers behind Pop Cart, Black Market offers up gourmet combinations like Blueberry Lavender Frozen Yogurt and Blood Orange Sherbet With Olive Oil & Dark Chocolate alongside nostalgic goodness like Buttered Toast With Strawberry Jam, Rice Krispie Square and Glazed Donut.
-The only way to (currently) get your tongues on this amazing ice cream is through their Pint of the Month club.
+Their recently-opened Osborne shop also carries tons of other goodies, from homemade baking to delicious soups.

 Chaeban, 390 Osborne St.